 Three documents, produced by Italian, Austrian and Slovenian officers respectively between 1963 and 1969, provide evidence of this growing cross-border trust.
-Each document shows the same intention to depict the border as 'the most open of Europe'.^{xli} The first is a relation written in 1963 by Corrado Belci, an Istrian exile who became the Secretary of Christian-Democracy (DC) in Trieste between 1957 and 1963.
-In 1963, while contributing to the elaboration of the Special Statute for the Friuli-Venezia Giulia region, Belci openly advocated turning Friuli-Venezia Giulia into an actor in international politics because of the area's 'peculiar border position' that framed 'the entire political activity of the region into the fabric of European evolution'.^{xlii} The second is one of the many TV speeches of Hans Sima, the governor of the Austrian Land of Carinthia between 1965 and 1974.
-Sima systematically employed the label 'Alpen-Adria' to communicate his political vision of 'good neighbourhood' and depicted the border as a shared space where to cultivate harmonious relationships and peace.^{xliii} The third is an anonymous report written in 1969 by an officer of the Executive Council of the Socialist Republic of Slovenia.
-As a follow-up to a visit of a Slovenian political delegation to Friuli-Venezia Giulia, the author openly talked of how 'the open border, which has allowed an extraordinary movement of people and goods, created in this part of Europe and the world'.^{xliv} This normalisation eased dialogue between the three regions and helped to change the perception of the border.
+Each document shows the same intention to depict the border as 'the most open of Europe'.xii The first is a relation written in 1963 by Corrado Belci, an Istrian exile who became the Secretary of Christian-Democracy (DC) in Trieste between 1957 and 1963.
+In 1963, while contributing to the elaboration of the Special Statute for the Friuli-Venezia Giulia region, Belci openly advocated turning Friuli-Venezia Giulia into an actor in international politics because of the area's 'peculiar border position' that framed 'the entire political activity of the region into the fabric of European evolution'.xiii The second is one of the many TV speeches of Hans Sima, the governor of the Austrian Land of Carinthia between 1965 and 1974.
+Sima systematically employed the label 'Alpen-Adria' to communicate his political vision of 'good neighbourhood' and depicted the border as a shared space where to cultivate harmonious relationships and peace.xiiii The third is an anonymous report written in 1969 by an officer of the Executive Council of the Socialist Republic of Slovenia.
+As a follow-up to a visit of a Slovenian political delegation to Friuli-Venezia Giulia, the author openly talked of how 'the open border, which has allowed an extraordinary movement of people and goods, created in this part of Europe an exemplary case of coexistence between two social systems, and could serve as a model for active coexistence elsewhere in Europe and the world'.xiiv This normalisation eased dialogue between the three regions and helped to change the perception of the border.

 The gradual rapprochement between the three countries continued in the 1970s.
 The Treaty of Osimo of 1975 resolved the dispute of the Italo-Yugoslav border once and for all.
-The second statute of autonomy of Trentino-South Tyrol, signed exactly 50 years ago, in 1972, granted the full autonomy of the provincial government of Bolzano that minority representatives had sought until then.^{xlv} This gave further impetus to regional cooperation.
+The second statute of autonomy of Trentino-South Tyrol, signed exactly 50 years ago, in 1972, granted the full autonomy of the provincial government of Bolzano that minority representatives had sought until then. xlv This gave further impetus to regional cooperation.
 In 1978, regional representatives of Friuli-Venezia Giulia, Slovenia and Carinthia (Austria) established the 'Alpe-Adria Working Community', a platform to discuss common border problems relating to regional development.
 South Tyrol joined in 1986.
 The Working Community was a unique example of trust at the regional level, as it was the first experiment of cross-border cooperation between regions of eastern and western Europe.
-Moreover, it institutionalised the informal bonds built in the previous decades and mirrored the broader process of rapprochement at the international level.^{xlvi} This collaboration continued later and today is integrated in the framework of EU cross-border projects.^{xlvii}
+Moreover, it institutionalised the informal bonds built in the previous decades and mirrored the broader process of rapprochement at the international level. xlvi This collaboration continued later and today is integrated in the framework of EU cross-border projects. xlvii